This HTML automatically generated with rman for NEMO

 tabpeak [parameter=value]

-return the location and value of the peak, or valley.
+return the location and value of the peaks, or valleys.
 See also tablsqfit(1NEMO)

 and ccdmom(1NEMO)